ICIWorld’s Charities and Aid Resource Page

 Volunteering,Concept.,Volunteer,Wordcloud,With,Words,Teamwork,,Charity,,Donation,On

-April/2023 Under Construction.
-We will be going through these links one by one to check them.
-If anyone would like to help, let us know.
+We will be reviewing these links one by one for verification.
+If you would like to assist, please let us know.

-If you have a charity you support and would like to recommend, let us know, and we can add it to this page.
+If you have a charity you endorse and would like to recommend, kindly inform us, and we will include it on this page.

 ICIWorld’s Charities and Aid Resource Page

-Many of the following aid groups help in various capacities for disasters in Haiti and other disasters such as Katrina and the South Asia tsunami.
+Many of the following aid organizations play critical roles in responding to disasters in Haiti, as well as other humanitarian crises like Hurricane Katrina and the South Asia tsunami.

-The Department of Foreign Affairs and International Trade has compiled a guide to help the public avoid scams and ensure their donations are of maximum value.
-It can be found online at www.international.gc.ca
+The Department of Foreign Affairs and International Trade offers a guide to help the public avoid scams and ensure that their donations are put to maximum use, available online at www.international.gc.ca.

-The Better Business Bureau recommends the public consult the Canadian Revenue Agency’s list of registered charities and relief organizations at www.cra.gc.ca/donors.”
+The Better Business Bureau recommends consulting the Canadian Revenue Agency’s list of registered charities and relief organizations at www.cra.gc.ca/donors.

-Meanwhile, provincial governments are making casdonating Canadian Red Cross to help with relief efforts.
+Meanwhile, provincial governments are making contributions to the Canadian Red Cross to support relief efforts.

-Information, resources, and ways you can help Haiti earthquake survivors.
+For more information, resources, and ways you can assist Haiti earthquake survivors, visit this link.

-Special fund established by the National Association of Realtors® to provide emergency relief to hurricane victims.
-Details
+There is also a special fund established by the National Association of Realtors® to provide emergency relief to hurricane victims, with details available here.

 Those already helping victims of Katrina, Haiti and other disasters in Canada include: